-If you need to adjust temperatures in the refrigerator or freezer, use the settings listed in the chart below as a guide.
+If you need to adjust temperatures in refrigerator or freezer, use the settings listed in the chart below.
+If you have questions, call your COOL-LINE[®] service assistance number (see page 14).

 - Adjust the Refrigerator Control first.

 - Wait at least 24 hours between adjustments.

 - Then adjust the Freezer Control if needed.